tomasrubin/specsimfts/README.md

 demo("demo_FARFIMA_as_filter_SVD")
 ```

-As an additional demo file we provide with an extra example where the frequency response function is artificially defined using operations including rank-one-tensors, kernel integral operators, antiderivatives, and identity operators.
+As an additional demo file we provide with an extra example where the frequency response function is quite generally defined using operations including rank-one-tensors, kernel integral operators, antiderivatives, and identity operators.
 See the comments in the demo file.
 The white noise admits Brownian motion covariance with known analytic eigendecomposition

 ```{r}
 library("specsimfts")